Hybridhash/FastAPI-HTMX/README.md

 - Replace HyperScript code with Alpine JS
 - Upgrading the boilerplate code to work with Python 12 and HTMX 2
 - Fixing the GUI issues appearing in mobile view
+- Adding more tests
+- Wrapper to handle the pydantic models inputs efficiently from front end

 ## Demo